Challenge packs

 Recognized kind strings

-browser, build, data, file, network
+browser, build, data, file, network, terminal

 Empty allowlist semantics